Time To Hold Maxwell accountable, Prosecutors Tell Sex Crimes Trial - UrduPoint

 A third alleged victim was Annie Farmer, now 42, who said Maxwell fondled her breasts when she was a teenager at the New Mexico ranch owned by Epstein.

-The defense was due to begin its summation after the lunch break.
+The defense also argued that Maxwell was being used as a "scapegoat" for Epstein's crimes after he evaded justice.

+"There is no evidence that Ghislaine Maxwell groomed any of the four," Menninger said, urging the jury to acquit on all counts.

-Judge Alison Nathan will then instruct the jurors how to consider the charges before directing them to retire to deliberate over their verdict.
+Judge Alison Nathan was set to instruct the jurors how to consider the charges before directing them to retire to deliberate over their verdict later Monday.

 They must reach a unanimous decision to convict.
 If they cannot agree, then the judge could declare a mistrial.